MaorKadosh/Maor-Trigo-task/README.md

 Maor-Trigo-Gate Task is a Python library for dealing with my task- to implement a mock-gate.

 ## Installation
-Download the files to the computer and run the command in the terminal: docker-compose up
+Clone the repo to your computre, and run the command in the terminal: docker-compose up